mach-kernel/mrbuffer/README.md

-# pon-gs
+# mrbuffer
-Apple IIgs simple pong game, with animation and sound.
-Written in 100% 658c16 assembly.
+Apple IIgs simple lowres buffer text editor.
+Written in 65816 assembly.
+The commit history will show a different name; I had originally intended to write a pong game but found editing text a more suitable vehicle for learning the quirks of writing code for the GS.

 ## Getting Started